 2. Display pieces that reflect your style and add character to a room

 So what are the best things to display on living room shelves?
-Well of course this will come down to personal style, but we'd advise ensuring that what goes on your shelving really reflects your life and is a joy to look at – filled with memories and pieces that really mean something.
+Well of course this will come down to personal style, but as with all living room wall decor we'd advise ensuring that what goes on your shelving really reflects your life and is a joy to look at – filled with memories and pieces that really mean something.

 'When it comes to the art of display, you should set the look before you begin so that it is styled randomly, but isn't just a whole host of objects that you have plonked into position.' explains Emma Deterding, Founder and Creative Director, Kelling Designs.
 'You want to achieve a beautiful and balanced look so always plan, test and if you feel like you have one thing too many, then you're probably right and should remove something.
 ALWAYS use uneven numbers and group things in threes or fives - odd numbers help to add balance and are much easier on the eye.'